dnmfarrell/jp/README.md

 jp parses the incoming JSON stream into a data structure and places it on a stack.
 It then reads args for any transformation instructions.

-    - json: any json arg will be parsed and pushed onto the stack
+    - push: any json literal will be parsed and pushed onto the stack, e.g. `"foo"`
     - pop: pops the top entry off the stack, deleting it
     - swap: swaps the top two entries of the stack with each other
+    - dup: copies the vlaue on the top of the stack making it the top two entries
     - merge: combines all values on the stack into a single structure
     - keys, values, pairs: pop an object off the stack and push one key/values/object pair for each member of the object